Lake Placid, New York: Olympic Winter Games

 Lake Placid hosted the Winter Olympics in 1932 and 1980.
-Lake Placid, St Moritz, and Innsbruck are the only sites to have twice hosted the Winter Olympic Games.
+Lake Placid, St Moritz, Innsbruck, and Cortina d'Ampezzo are the only sites to have twice hosted the Winter Olympic Games.

 Jack Shea, a resident of the village, became the first person to win two gold medals when he doubled in speed skating at the 1932 Winter Olympics.

 In the U.S., the village is especially remembered as the 1980 USA–USSR hockey game site.
 Dubbed the "Miracle on Ice", a group of American college students and amateurs upset seasoned and professional Soviet national ice hockey team, 4–3, and two days later won the gold medal.
 Another historic first was the performance of American speed-skater Eric Heiden, who won five gold medals.

+In June 2026, Governor Kathy Hochul formed an exploratory committee to study a potential joint New York City-Lake Placid bid for the 2042 Winter Olympics.

 Other international sporting events

 Lake Placid has continued to host international multi-sport events.
 The World University Games took place there on two occasions; hosting the 1972 Winter Universiade and the 2023 Winter World University Games.
 Lake Placid hosted the 2000 Goodwill Winter Games.